Olivier Mbaizo: International career

-Mbaizo has worked his way up the Cameroonian national team ladder starting with the U17s in 2014 and most recently earning a call-up for training with the senior team.
+Mbaizo has worked his way up the Cameroonian national team ladder starting with the U17s in 2014.
 In 2017, he appeared with Cameroon's U-20's for the 2017 Africa U-20 Cup of Nations.
 He started all three matches and played every minute of the team's Group Stage.
 Mbaizo scored a goal in their second match of the tournament, a 4–1 victory over Sudan on 2 March 2017.

-Mbaizo earned his first senior call-up in November 2020 for the 2021 Africa Cup of Nations qualifying matches.
-He debuted for Cameroon on 12 November, starting in a 4–1 victory over Mozambique.
+Mbaizo was called up in November 2020 for the 2021 Africa Cup of Nations qualifying matches.
+He made his first start for Cameroon on 12 November in a 4–1 victory over Mozambique.